Balance

 Everything was hard and complicated.

-But I chose to feel good, even though I had nothing going well for me and for no reason at all.
+But I chose to feel good even though nothing was going well for me, and for no reason at all.

 I do this often.

-I write tasks, scratch plans, diagrams, mind notes.
+I write tasks, scratch plans, diagrams, mind notes in my perfect doctor’s handwriting.

-I was flying, I wrote down everything, started categorising them into three types:
+I was in full flow.
+I wrote down everything and started categorising it into three types:

 Urgent,